Baramanga/Ramone-Kemono-s-MMD-Drag-Ball/README.md

 And follow me on [Twitter](https://x.com/RamoneKemono666), [Youtube](https://www.youtube.com/@RamoneKemono), and [Pixiv](pixiv.net/en/users/67440349) for more art and Spore modding updates!

 ## Instruction:
-- To get started with the mod you can use the creature pngs provided to use the camera motions, the mod you'll need to import it: [Replicant](https://davoonline.com/phpBB3/viewtopic.php?t=9893)
+- To get started with the mod, you can use the creature pngs provided to use the camera motions.
+The mod you'll need to import it: [Replicant](https://davoonline.com/phpBB3/viewtopic.php?t=9893)

 ![animation tester camera (beta)](https://github.com/Baramanga/Ramone-Kemono-s-MMD-Drag-Ball/assets/71797097/f3e99438-a0dd-4f15-a5f3-f625d00723fb)
 ![standard mount tester camera](https://github.com/Baramanga/Ramone-Kemono-s-MMD-Drag-Ball/assets/71797097/0eb993eb-d9a1-4240-9c08-5832cf84c08c)